Musophobia (How to Overcome Your Fear of Mice and Rats)

 Disclosure: This post may contain affiliate links.
 This means that at no cost to you, we may earn a small commission for qualifying purchases.

-Nothing’s more difficult than dealing with a pest problem when you have a phobia of that pest.
-And beyond arachnophobia (the fear of spiders), perhaps the most common fear is musophobia (the fear of mice and rats).
+Nothing’s more difficult than dealing with a pest problem when you have an innate of that pest.
+And beyond arachnophobia (the fear of spiders), perhaps the most common phobia is musophobia (the fear of mice and rats).

-This crippling fear has become more widespread in the past two years with Disney scandals everywhere, leading many afraid to see a movie or turn on their TV.
+This crippling fear has become more widespread in the past few years with Disney scandals everywhere, leading many afraid to see a movie or turn on their TV.

 But that well-placed paranoia about major corporations isn’t the kind of musophobia we’re talking about, although Disney can play a part.
 Instead, we’re talking about a clear and present phobia of actual rodents.

-Let’s take a deeper look at this phobia, what causes it, and how you can overcome it long enough to evict any unwanted scurriers from your home.
+Let’s take a deeper look at this phobia, what causes it, and how you can overcome musophobia long enough to evict any unwanted scurriers from your home.

 Related: 20 Most Common Bug, Insect, and Pest-Related Phobias